-Sauvignon blanc originates from the Loire Valley in France where it appears in such names as Sancerre and Pouilly Fume.
+Sauvignon Blanc originates from the Loire Valley in France where it appears in such names as Sancerre and Pouilly Fume.
 It was first planted in New Zealand in the 1970s and it is now by far the country's most famous wine style and also accounts for the vast majority of the country's wine exports.

 Eighty percent of New Zealand's sauvignon blanc is grown in Marlborough, the country's largest wine region.
-Small amounts are also grown in Hawkes Bay, Canterbury and Central Otago.
+Small amounts are also grown in Hawkes Bay, Canterbury, and Central Otago.

-Food Matching: Salads, seafoods (especially shellfish)
+- Food Matching: Salads, seafood (especially shellfish)

 The great white grape of Burgundy is grown in all of New Zealand's major wine regions and the wine made in a variety of styles.
 The wines from the North Island (especially in Gisborne and Hawkes Bay) are ripe and tropical in flavor and lend themselves well to aging in oak barrels.

 The wines from the South Island tend to be higher in acidity and are less fruity.

 New Zealand Chardonnay can age well.
 Many wines are now produced without oak aging so are also appealing when young.

 Originally from Alsace in France (and also known as pinot grigio in Italy), Pinot Gris is a relatively new import into New Zealand.